nickbits1024/WaterRowerLinkPlus/README.md

 ## Known Issues
 - The last update to VZfit displays HR in the HUD however the value does not appear correct.
 It may be a bug with WRL+ or VZfit.

-## Where To Buy
-Unfortunately this hardware is not for sale.
-You must purchase the parts and build it yourself.
-I had hoped to sell a few boards for fun but I later discovered things like this need some FCC testing (unintentional radiator) and that can run between $1,000 and $2,000—something I am not willing to spend as I will never recoup the costs.

 ## Credits
 This project was inspired by [PiRowFlow](https://github.com/inonoob/pirowflo)